luke1601/RoomReservation/README.md

 # Hongik univ. opensource project
 participant
-1. KIM HYEON SU,
+1. KIM HYEON SU
-2. KIM EUN RYEONG,
+2. KIM EUN RYEONG
-3. CHOI NA YOUNG,
+3. CHOI NA YOUNG

 # Object
 Our project is make this open source to more realistic so it available for real time.